odoo/owl/doc/qweb.md

 <p><span>foo</span></p>
 ```

+Note that since the content of the expression is not known beforehand, the `t-raw`
+directive has to parse the html (and convert it to a virtual dom structure) for
+each rendering.
+So, it will be much slower than a regular template.
+It is
+therefore advised to limit the use of `t-raw` whenever possible.

 ### Setting Variables

 QWeb allows creating variables from within the template, to memoize a computation (to use it multiple times), give a piece of data a clearer name, ...